uniba-swt/libbidib/test/physical-test/Readme.md

 ## Usage

 Before running test cases 3 and 4, trains need to be placed on the following track segments:
-* Test case 3   Place the train (cargo_bayern) on segment 1
+* Test case 3: `cargo_bayern` anticlockwise on track segment `T1`
-* Test case 4   Place fist train (cargo_bayern) on segment 2 and the second train on segment 37
+* Test case 4   `cargo_bayern` anticlockwise on track segment `T2`, and `regional_odeg` anticlockwise on track segment `T37`
+To use different trains, the code has to be changed to use their hardcoded names.

-Use the following command to run a particular test case by specifying its `number` and how many times `repeat` it:
+Use the following command to run a particular test case by specifying its `number` and `repetition`:

 ```
-./test-suite <test case number> <repeat>
+./test-suite <test case number> <repetition>
 ```

+For example, `./test-suite 1 500` switches all the point servos together, 500 times.

-The test case results that are displayed in the terminal can be redirected to a file for archiving or later viewing:
+The test case results are displayed in the terminal, but can be redirected to a file for archiving or later viewing:

 ```